 - Graphics density and brightness.
-A screen full of highdensity and highly visible graphics will compromise what others can see through those graphics.
+A screen full of highdensity and highly visible graphics compromises what others can see through those graphics.
 It is harder to see through cluttered (vs. sparse) graphics on a screen. - Screen materials.
 Different screens comprise materials with quite different levels of transparency (or translucency). - Projector brightness.
 If bright projector(s) are used, they can reflect back considerable light, affecting what people see through it.
 It is harder to see through screens with significant white (vs. dark) content. - Environmental lighting.
 Glare on the screen as well as lighting on the other side of the screen can greatly affect what is visible through the screen.
-Similarly, differences in lighting on either side of the screen may produce imbalances in what people see (e.g., think of a lit room at night time with an exterior window: outside people can clearly see in, while inside people see mostly their own reflections). - Personal lighting.
+Similarly, differences in lighting on either side of the screen produces imbalances in what people see (e.g., consider a lit room with an exterior window at night time: those outside can see in, while those inside only see their own reflections). - Personal lighting.
 If people on the other side of the display are brightly illuminated, they will be much more visible than if they were poorly lit.